top of page

 (ii) Documented knowledge, including but not limited to research reports, technical manuals and industrial practices & standards;

-(iii) Tacit knowledge and expertise residing within the organization’s human capital, such as specialized skills, experiences, and know-how;
+(iii) Tacit knowledge and expertise residing within the organisation’s human capital, such as specialized skills, experiences, and know-how;

-(iv) Organizational processes, systems, and methodologies that enable the effective capture, organization, and utilization of knowledge;
+(iv) Organisational processes, systems, and methodologies that enable the effective capture, organisation, and utilisation of knowledge;

 (v) Customer-related knowledge, such as customer data, feedback, and insights into customer needs and preferences;